BenjaminMehrez/testbookingengine/README.md

 * **Legacy Data Cleanup:** When editing an existing booking, the system now enforces contact info validation.
 Users cannot save date changes if their stored phone number is invalid; they are prompted to correct it.

 ### ⚙️ DevOps & Configuration
-* **Python 3.10 Support:** Fixed a version constraint bug that prevented the app from running on newer environments requiring Python 3.10+.
+* **Modern Stack Compatibility:** Verified and validated application stability on **Python 3.10+** (tested via `python:latest` Docker image), ensuring the legacy codebase is compatible with modern runtime environments.
-* **Docker Optimization:** Removed obsolete `version` attribute from `docker-compose.yml` to adhere to the latest Docker Compose specification.
+* **Docker Integration:** Validated the containerized environment to ensure seamless setup and execution of the test suite across different machines.
 * **Environment Variables:** Prepared the project to read sensitive configurations via environment variables (where applicable).

 ### 🔔 UX/UI Improvements